Power Variability: Fixed

 The specs and optics on this binocular are going to be excellent for low light hunting.

-If you’re currently on a 10X42 or you have a 50 mm objective lens bino and you’re the type that calls it quits at midday, it’s probably not worth the extra bucks needed to shell out for the extra millimeters.
+If you're currently on a 10X42 or you have a 50 mm objective lens binocular and you're the type that calls it quits at midday, it's probably not worth the extra bucks needed to shell out for the extra millimeters.